Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach: Model I: Squeezed Superradiance (SSR)

 using Eq.~(\ref{eqn:EvenNExpectations}).
 The profile for $\braket{\hat{S}_z}$ as a function of $\zeta$ is therefore the same as the one for the even $N$ case, which is illustrated in Fig.~\ref{fig:SDMSqueezing}(b).
 Finally,

-In this case, $\braket{\lambda_k|\hat{S}_x^2|\lambda_k}$ increases as $k^2$ as $k$ increases, cancelling the $k^{-2}$ from $\lambda_k$.
+In this case, $\braket{\lambda_k|\hat{S}_x^2|\lambda_k}$ increases as $k^2$ as $k$ increases, canceling the $k^{-2}$ from $\lambda_k$.
 Thus, the sum contributes a term that scales like $N$.
 The exact prefactor can be calculated using semiclassical analysis (see Appendix~\ref{sec:AppBulk}) and leads to